 I will fix my eyes on you.

-9 Do not be like the horse, or like the mule, without understanding,
+9 Do not be like the horse, or as the mule, without understanding,

-That they have to be restrained with a bridle and with a bridle,
+That they have to be restrained with a bridle and with reins,

 because if not, they will not come near you.